123jc-hu/CAformer/README.md

 This is the **official implementation** of the paper titled:

-**"CAFormer: Channel-Adaptive Transformer for Robust RSVP-EEG Target Detection"**
+**"CAFormer: A Channel-Adaptive Transformer with Contrastive Learning for Robust RSVP-BCI Decoding Under Label Noise and Variability"**

 ## Status